microbit-foundation/dev-docs/latest-revision/latest-revision-editors.md

 Mbed does not support the nRF52833 by default, though The Foundation does intend to publish a platform to enable this.
 The micro:bit editors do not use Mbed by default.

 ### Building CODAL
 The [instructions for building CODAL](https://github.com/microbit-foundation/codal/blob/master/mb-build-instructions.md) are located in the micro:bit CODAL repository.
+The final link is TBC and may change.

 ## If you’re using MicroPython